 The main differential feature is the ability to invoice and sell your products using Keap.
 Its billing software is integrated with the CRM, so it makes it easier to track customer data and even promote repeat purchases with upsells.

-It has some pretty basic sales automation functions like follow-up automation and leads capture.
+It has some pretty basic sales automation functions like follow-up automation and lead capture.
 With its marketing automation, you could create sequence campaigns to nurture leads and move them to the sales pipeline once they meet your lead scoring criteria.

 Ease of use